Lions, Packers attempt to bounce back after losing openers - WHIZ News

 KEY MATCHUP: Packers WR Davante Adams vs. Lions secondary.
 Adams had a franchise-record 115 catches for 1,374 yards last year and also had 18 touchdown catches to match Sterling Sharpe’s team record.
 The Saints limited him to five receptions for 56 yards.
 Adams will be facing a Detroit secondary that’s not at full strength without Okudah.
 The Lions starting cornerbacks will likely be Oruwariye and Ifeatu Melifonwu, a rookie third-round pick from Syracuse.

 KEY INJURIES: Along with Okudah’s injury, the Lions have WR Tyrell Williams in concussion protocol.
-Lions OT Taylor Decker is out with a finger injury that will cause him to miss at least Detroit’s first three games. … Packers TE Josiah Deguara is in concussion protocol.
+Lions OT Taylor Decker is out with a finger injury that will cause him to miss at least Detroit’s first three games. … Packers TE Josiah Deguara and OG Lucas Patrick are in concussion protocol.
 Packers S Darnell Savage left the Saints game with a shoulder injury.
 Packers All-Pro OT David Bakhtiari is on the physically unable to perform list and will miss at least Green Bay’s first six games as he recovers from a torn anterior cruciate ligament.
+Packers OLB Za’Darius Smith didn’t practice Thursday because of a back issue that limited him to 18 snaps in the Saints game.

 SERIES NOTES: The Packers are 4-0 against the Lions since Matt LaFleur took over as Green Bay’s coach. … The Packers beat the Lions 42-21 in Green Bay and 34-27 in Detroit last season. … The Packers are 27-3 against the Lions in the state of Wisconsin since 1992, including a 1994 playoff victory. … The Packers have gone 9-2 in Rodgers’ 11 home starts against the Lions.
 Rodgers has 21 touchdown passes and four interceptions in those 11 games.